nuttylove/jenkins-and-sonar-qube/README.md

 			brew install sonar-scanner

-	- Go to project path
+	- cd to project path

-			cd `to project path`

 	- Scan project and update to server sonarqube